interested in adopting?

 Adoptions are contingent upon the signing of spay/neuter agreement and timely procedures.
 If an animal misses their appointment, or proof of surgery is not provided, HFP will take steps to reclaim the animal.

-When you adopt a HFP dog, you:
+by adopting a HFP dog, you:

-1) directly save a life.
+1) directly save a life

-2) help raise funds for vetting & care.
+2) help raise funds for vetting & care

-3) create space for another deserving soul still waiting to be rescued.
+3) create space for another deserving soul still waiting to be rescued

-• Do I have to complete a separate adoption form for future dogs?
+Do I have to complete a separate adoption form for future dogs?

 NO. Once you have completed an adoption form, we are happy to keep your form on file for future matches for up to 4 months.